apitoolkit/apitoolkit-landing/content/docs/Quickstarts/Golang/Native.md

 ## Report Errors

-If you've used sentry, or bugsnag, or rollbar, then you're already familiar with this usecase.
-But you can report an error to apitoolkit.
+If you've used sentry, or bugsnag, or rollbar, then you're already familiar with this usecase.But you can report an error to apitoolkit.
 A difference, is that errors are always associated with a parent request, and helps you query and associate the errors which occured while serving a given customer request.
 To request errors to APIToolkit use call the `ReportError` method of `apitoolkit` not the client returned by `apitoolkit.NewClient` with the request context and the error to report
 Examples:

 **Native Go**